-Roberto “Gordo” Correa is one of the most important figures in Jiu Jitsu’s panorama.
-An important competitor in the 1990′s, “Gordo” became a top instructor at the Gracie Barra academy, where he formed tremendous fighters such as Celso Vinicius, Braga Neto and many others.
-He has been sought out by experts in the grappling game to sharpen their tools, champions like Kyra Gracie and Vinicius Magalhaes though his biggest contribution to Jiu Jitsu is the half guard, a specific position that he developed when he was still a purple belt.
+Roberto “Gordo” Correa is one of the most important figures in Jiu Jitsu’s history.
+An important competitor during the 1990s, Correa later became one of the head instructors at the Gracie Barra academy, where he helped shape IBJJF world champion grapplers such as Celso Vinicius, Braga Neto, and many others.
+As a coach Roberto was sought out by many experts in the grappling game, champions like Kyra Gracie and Vinicius Magalhaes though his biggest contribution to the sport was the half guard, a specific position he developed as a purple belt.

 Nickname: “Gordo” means Fat in Portuguese, the name was probably given to Roberto because he was a little overweight when he first started, although the reason has not been confirmed.

 Lineage: Carlos Gracie Sr. > Helio Gracie > Carlos Gracie Junior > Roberto Correa

 - 1st Place IBJJF Pans Championship (1996, 1997, 2001, 2003)

 - 2nd Place IBJJF Pans Championship (1996*, 1998***)

 - 2nd Place CBJJ Brazilian Nationals (1996, 1997***, 2000)

 Favorite Position/Technique: Half Guard

 Weight Category: Medio or Meio-Pesado (181/194.5lbs)